Vangibath: Substitutions of eggplants

 It is possible to prepare this dish in the same way with just Capsicum.
 It also works well with Potato or Ivy Gourd.

 Tradition and culture

-Vangi Bhath, a dish also prepared specially during festival or family get togethers, feast etc. Normally a good quantity of vangi bhath masala is made in advance and stored at least for about 2 weeks and used again or use it with other vegetables too.
+Vangi Bhath is a dish also prepared especially during festivals or family get-togethers, feasts, etc. Normally a good quantity of vangi bhath masala is made in advance and stored at least for about 2 weeks and used again or use it with other vegetables.